WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 We also know that computer systems do not have infinite storage space.
 If the `Arrival Rate > Departure Rate` equation is true for long enough, any single machine will run out of space.
+The same statement holds true for a multi-machine system.

-## Solution 2: Add more capacity to the system
+## Solution 1b: Add more machines to add more queue space

+If your application is in a "cloud" computing environment where it's possible to add more machines (or virtual machines or containers, etc.), and if your application can take advantage of more machines, then adding more machines will probably give you more queue space.

+If you are lucky that both significant "if" conditions are true, then you still have a problem.
+A finite set of computers with finite storage space each is still a finite total sum of storage space.
+Having more queue space simply delays the inevitable time when your queues are become full.

+## Solution 2a: Increase the Departure Rate

+There are two variations of this

 What's the difference between this solution and solution #1?
 Complexity.